ffund/run-my-experiment-on-geni-blog/2017-04-23-de-anonymizing-tor-traffic-with-website-fingerprinting.md

 ```

 This will tell the function to listen on a certain port number, output the traffic onto the display, and to save it to a pcap file with the name that you specify.

+## Notes

+Thanks to Evan Silver for contributing corrections.

 ## References